share this post

 This recipe may contain Amazon or other affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

 These Cottage Cheese Protein Pancakes are delicious healthy protein pancakes packed with 33 grams of protein per breakfast.
+They are lightly crispy on the edges, soft and moist in the center, with a delicious vanilla flavor.

+A complete breakfast should bring 30 grams of protein or more, depending on your workout in the morning.
 During the week, I like protein shakes or omelets post-workout.
 But on the weekend, I love my protein waffles, protein pancakes or, recently, these cottage cheese protein pancakes.

 If you never added cottage cheese to pancake batter yet, you should start now!
 It adds a deliciously moist texture to the enter and a bunch of protein.
+While there are many ways to make cottage cheese pancakes, this recipe focuses on using wholesome ingredients, no refined flour or sugar.
+Therefore, it’s also packed with fiber and vitamins from rolled oats to keep you full for the house.

 All you need to make these high protein blender cottage cheese pancakes are: